 I joined Paragon advanced breeding team in February 2018.
 My role in the team is an Embryo Transfer technician, where most of my time is spent out on Farm carrying out cow side assistance, embryology and embryo flushing and transfer.

 Brought up on a beef and sheep farm in the Lake District I now spend time outside of work farming a small holding of pedigree Suffolk and Ryeland sheep.

 I have always been interested in a number of sports, but my main sporting passion is competing at Tug of War for Upper Eden Tug of war Club, this has seen me compete at national and European level.

 IVP Laboratory Manager

 I joined Paragon's Advanced Breeding team in November 2016.
-My current role is Assistant IVP Lab Manager.
+My current role is IVP Lab Manager.
 It’s an exciting, varied and rewarding role; I particularly enjoy receiving client feedback about embryo calves being born, it really puts the work we do in the lab into perspective.

 IVP/ET Laboratory Technician